Myths and excuses against barefooting

 Safety: little or no bearing.

-People accustomed to living barefoot are always more secure
+People accustomed to living barefoot enjoy more agility, balance,

-The perceived safety risks are usually overblown, especially for
+The perceived safety risks are generally overblown, especially by

 those unfamiliar with the physical reality on the ground.

-Many types of "acceptable" footwear make their wearers far less
+Many types of supposedly "acceptable" footwear make their wearers far

-safe than they would otherwise be, such as flip-flops or heels on any
+less safe than they would otherwise be, such as flip-flops or

 It is hard for the routinely shod to understand just how tough and